gerdez/gerdez/README.md

 - 👋 Hi, I’m @gerdez
-- 👀 I’m interested in tech.
+- 👀 I’m interested in Mac, Linux and guitar riffing.
-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning Docker (and all that comes with it).

 <!---
 gerdez/gerdez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.